All blog posts

 What packaging is covered by the new law?

-From April 1, 2023, producers are required to charge a deposit on all small plastic bottles and cans they put on the Dutch market.
-This applies to beverage packaging up to and including 3 liters.
-This includes packaging of mineral water, soft drinks, juices, dairy drinks, energy drinks and sports drinks.
-Wine and spirits packages are also covered by the new law.
+Starting April 1, 2023, manufacturers are required to charge a deposit on all small plastic bottles and cans they place on the Dutch market.
+This applies to beverage containers up to and including 3 liters.
+This includes mineral water, soft drinks, juices, dairy drinks, energy drinks, and sports drinks.
+Wine and spirits are also subject to the new law.

 How much deposit do you have to pay?